AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 <a name="opening"></a>
 ## Opening (10 mins)

-- Review current lesson objectives.

-> You can then include a hook / real-world relevance, here is a suggestion:
-	 "Did you know that there are over one billion websites that are live today?
+Did you know that there are over one billion websites that are live today?
 You can reach so many people by creating a website that distributes your ideas in a unique way.
-We'll be learning the building blocks that will allow you to get creative and bring your ideas to life."
+We'll be learning the building blocks that will allow you to get creative and bring your ideas to life.

+#### Review Learning Objectives

+In this class, we'll gain an overview of the JavaScript landscape.
+We'll also get to coding some JavaScript, but before we do that, we'll have to understand how programs actually work.
+To do so, we'll learn what's called pseudocode, a way to write code in plain English.
+Doing so will allow us to focus on the logic of programs as opposed to being worried about syntax.
+We'll then write some basic JavaScript expressions.
+We'll also get into learning jQuery to add interactivity to our websites.

+#### Introductions

-- Each student will share first name and answer the following question: "What brought you here tonight?."
+>Instructor Note: Ask each student to share their first name and answer the following question: "What brought you here tonight?."

 ***

 <a name="introduction"></a>
-## Introduction (10 mins)
+## Web Production Workflow: Introduction (10 mins)

 > Instructor Note: In the following section, students will learn about the differences between front and back end languages.
 Discuss the topics below by dividing parts into sections.
 Ask students to define, explain, or recall any **specific** elements relating to the current topic, when applicable.

-#### Web Production Workflow:

-![](assets/wp.jpg)

 The process of going from an idea to a fully developed and launched site is pretty cool!
 Just a front-end developer can't necessarily build an entire "full-stack" website that allows for the type of functionality most clients seek today such as on a e-commerce website.
 A full stack developer is someone who can work on both the back-end and front-end of a website.
 But what exactly do those terms mean?
 Let's take a closer look at the web production workflow to help us understand.

+![](assets/wp.jpg)

-- UX - user experience, UX designers try to make it as easy as possible for people to use a webpage while achieving the purpose of the webpage.
+- UX: user experience, UX designers try to make it as easy as possible for people to use a webpage while achieving the purpose of the webpage.
-- Design - designers take the wireframes created by the UX team and make them pretty (think about color palettes, font families...).
+- DesignL: designers take the wireframes created by the UX team and make them pretty (think about color palettes, font families...).
-- Front End - front end developers bring the designs to life with HTML, CSS, and JS.
+- Front End: front end developers bring the designs to life with HTML, CSS, and JS.
-- Back End - back end developers give the website a "memory" with databases, authenticating users etc.
+- Back End: back end developers give the website a "memory" with databases, authenticating users etc.

 #### Front End vs Back End in More Detail: